Fonty's Pool: Open to the public

 The pool was officially opened to the public in 1925.
 On Australia Day, 1947, a log chop was held as part of an Australia Day Sports carnival.
 This was held annually for eleven years.

 In 1950, Fontanini retired from farming to work full-time on managing the pool and gardens.
 Fonty's Pool received thousands of visitors each year, and the swimming lessons were very popular.
 Fontanini was made a Member of the Order of the British Empire and received a Queen's honour for his contribution to the community and tourist industry in 1970.

 Fontanini closed the pool to the public in 1973, because the management burden was too great.
 Community support saw the pool reopened in 1979 with the Australia Day Log Chops and Swimming Carnival, in celebration of Western Australia's 150th anniversary.
 Some 12,000 people attended the carnival.
 Fontanini was present at the celebration.
 He died in 1982.

 Today

 Public liability insurance issues led to the closure of Fonty's Pool in 2005, when its insurance policy was revoked.
 The Fontanini family sold the farm shortly afterwards.
-The new owners, with assistance from the National Trust of Australia, reopened the pool with a 300-metre fence around the perimeter to meet insurance requirements.
+The new owners, with assistance from the National Trust of Australia, reopened the pool with a 300 metre fence around the perimeter to meet insurance requirements.

 The Shire of Manjimup celebrated its centenary on Australia Day 2008 with a "Back to Fonty's" event.
 The celebration included swimming races, a bathtub race and a log chop competition.

 Part of Fontanini's original farm now houses a winery called Fonty's Pool Wines, which is adjacent to the pool on Seven Day Road.
-The 330 hectare winery, established in 1989, also produces avocados and truffles.
+The 330 ha winery, established in 1989, also produces avocados and truffles.

-Fonty's Pool holds 18 million litres of water, with a winter flow rate of 44,000 litres per hour.
-The pool covers nearly one acre.
+Fonty's Pool holds 18 e6L of water, with a winter flow rate of 44,000 L/h.
+The pool covers nearly 1 acre.